ironhack-labs/lab-react-ironbeers/README.md

 ## Part II - (Extra) Bonus: Iteration 10: Edit the Image
 Extend iteration 9 with files.
 The input field for the image can't be prepopulated.
 You could create a second form with a separate button on the page for the file field only.

+## Part III - Iteration 11: Create a Signup Page
+Create a signup page.
+If a user signs up it's autmatically also logged in on the backend.
+Make sure to put the user in the localstorage.
+You can add a little user icon in the navbar and/or on the home screen that navigate the sign up page.

+## Part III - Iteration 12: Make a Personalized Navbar and Simple Profile Page
+Read from the local storage in the navbar component.
+If there's a user, you show a different nav than when there isn't one.
+Leverage the .auth.js file.
+After signing up, the user should be redirected to the profile page.
+It should display some basic info about the user.

+## Part III - Iteration 13: Implement a Login Route
+Extend the signup page.
+It needs to be possible to toggle between the signup and login form.
+After logging in, the user should also be redirected to the profile page.

+## Part III - Iteration 14: Implement the Logout
+If the user clicks on logout, it should be redirected to the logout page.
+In the componentDidMount of the <Logout /> page you logout through axios and redirect back to the home page.
+The navbar should update.

+## Part III - Iteration 15: Make the Profile Page Editable
+Make the profile editable.
+Just like you had to do for beers in iteration 9.

+## Part III - Iteration 16: Create a My Beers Page
+If you create a beer while being logged in, the beer gets an additional `owner` field.
+First, create a couple of beers while being logged in.
+Second, add my beers route that shows the beers that were created by the logged in user.
+Consult the documention.

 ### (Extra) Bonus Iteration: Filter the Beers

 Yes!
 One endpoint left!
 On the `/beers` route, add an `input` where users can search for beers.
 Every time a new letter is typed, you should call to `https://ih-beers-api.herokuapp.com/beers/search?q={query}` passing the value of the input in the `q` param.